Government of Tennessee: Supreme Court

-The Supreme Court of Tennessee is the state's Court of Last Resort.
-It is composed of a chief justice, currently Jeffrey S. Bivins, and four associate justices, currently Holly Kirby, Cornelia Clark, Sharon Lee, and Roger Page.
+The Supreme Court of Tennessee is the state's highest court in the state.
+The Supreme Court is composed of five members: a chief justice, and four justices.
+The incumbent Chief Justice is Holly M. Kirby.
 No more than two justices can be from the same Grand Division.

+As of 1 September 2024, the justices of the Tennessee Supreme Court are:

 In a unique method known as the Tennessee Plan, Supreme Court justices, like all other appellate court judges, the Governor fills any vacancies that occur, with the advice and consent of the Tennessee General Assembly, from a list of three judges compiled by a commission.
-At the next election in which a Governor is elected, voters are asked whether they want to retain or remove the newly-confirmed justice.
+At the next election in which a governor is elected, voters are asked whether they want to retain or remove the newly-confirmed justice.
 Retention votes are held every eight years after.
 If voters decide to remove a justice, the process begins again.

 As required by the Tennessee Constitution, the Supreme Court regularly meets in Jackson, Knoxville, and Nashville.
 In addition to the regular meetings of the Supreme Court, the Court takes their oral arguments on the road as part of the SCALES program (Supreme Court Advancing Legal Education for Students) a few times each year.

 Attorney General

-The Tennessee Attorney General and Reporter is the state's chief legal officer and works to represent all of state government.
+The Tennessee Attorney General is the state's chief legal officer and works to represent all of the state government.
 The Attorney General employs around 340 people across five offices around the state.